Pouja/node-rest-emulator/README.md

 # Node rest emulator
 A simple stand alone mock/emulator server that uses [rest-emulator](https://github.com/temrdm/rest-emulator).
-It serves a static file server which uses json to configure the rest responses.
+It serves as a static file server which uses json files to configure the rest responses.

 # Installation
 `npm install node-rest-emulator`